 One of the many programs on the app is Fitness for Beginners, which is 30-days long and designed to kickstart your exercise routine, even if you’re totally new to fitness.

 The program consists of 10 different workouts that are no longer than 20 minutes each.
 It will get you results in a way that’s safe for beginners.

 As a bonus, when you subscribe to My Fitness, you also get access to JM’s DVD library, which means you can also take advantage of her Beginner Shred DVD, another 30-day program consisting of 3 different workouts that you do for 10 days each.

 When you’re done with beginner workouts, the app has a multitude of other programs ranging from 6-52 weeks, as well as a customizable workout generator that designs customized workouts for you.

 In other words, no matter how long you’re subscribed to the app, you’ll never run out of new and challenging workouts to do!

-JM’s app offers a 7-Day free trial, and right now you can get the annual subscription for $20 off!
+JM’s app offers a 7-Day free trial so that you can get a taste before committing to a subscription plan.

 3. Fit Challenge by Bodyboss